 I was watching for honesty, and the vulnerability that comes with it.
 I could hear all the words, but I was watching their faces, looking for a flicker of acknowledgement that the perfectly crafted words were, or weren’t, true.

 I wanted to believe and be inspired, but I knew them both too well.

 This is a tale of two very different leaders.

 I found no honesty.
 No vulnerability.
 No flicker.

-Just a poised faultless face delivering an overly practiced and overly edited word-perfect speech.
+Just a poised faultless face delivering an overly practised and overly edited word-perfect speech.